Bounds on the size of the convex hull of planar Brownian motion and related inverse processes: Bounds on the expectations of the inverse processes

 \begin{proof}[Proof of Proposition \ref{prop:inverse-area}]

 For the lower bound we write

 where we applied Proposition \ref{prop:equivalence} (ii), Jensen's inequality and \eqref{eq:area_moment}.

-For the upper bound, we employ a two-stage construction of a stopping time at which the convex hull is guaranteed to contain a triangle of a certain area.
-First we wait until one of the coordinates of $\fatW$ has range $a$, where $a$ is a parameter that will be optimized later.
+For the upper bound, we employ a two-stage construction of a stopping time at which the convex hull is guaranteed to contain two adjacent triangles of a certain total area.
+First we wait until one of the coordinates of $\fatW$ has range $a$, where $a > 0$ is a parameter that will be optimized later.
 This waiting time is distributed like the random variable $\min\{\Theta^{R_1}(a),\, \Theta^{R_2}(a)\}$ which was investigated in Section \ref{sec:Range}.
 Moreover, at this time the convex hull will contain a line segment $\overline{x}$ of length at least $a$ with $\fatW$ being located at one of the endpoints of $\overline{x}$.

-Next, we wait until $\fatW$ exits an infinite strip of width $2b$ whose axis is collinear with $\overline{x}$.
-This waiting time $\tau_b$ is distributed like the exit time of a one-dimensional Brownian motion from an interval of length $2b$ when starting from the midpoint.
-It follows that after waiting for both of these events to occur in turn, the convex hull of the planar Brownian motion will contain a triangle with base at least $a$ and height $b$; see Figure \ref{fig:area-strip}.
+Next, we wait until the orthogonal projection of $\fatW$ on the affine subspace spanned by $\overline{x}^{\perp}$ attains range $b$, where $b > 0$ is another parameter to be optimized later.
+This waiting time has the same distribution as $\Theta(b)$.
+It follows that after waiting for both of these events to occur in turn, the convex hull of the planar Brownian motion will contain two adjacent triangles with base at least $a$ and heights $c$ and $b-c$, for some $c \in (0, b)$; see Figure \ref{fig:area-strip}.

 Hence, the area of the convex hull at this time will be at least $ab/2$.
 This implies that